Join us on Friday nights at 7 PM for our general body meetings!

 On October 17th, ITR won the 11th annual Pumpkin Launch.
 Mach 3, the third generation of our centripetal force trebuchet, came in second for accuracy and first for distance (hurling pumpkins over 200 feet forwards—and 100 feet backwards, which we hope to remedy in Mach 4).

 Directions to the Robotics Lab1.
-Enter through the revolving door at 3424 S State.
-After hours, when the revolving door is locked, enter the door on the left with your student ID.
+Enter through the revolving door at 3424 S State St.

 2. Turn left at the security desk, then turn right at the intersection and go to the end of the hall.